 UK gambling licenses fall into three main categories: Operating, Personal, and Premises licenses.
 The Gambling Commission issues Operating and Personal licenses, while local authorities handle Premises licenses.
 Each license type can be remote (online) or non-remote (land-based).

-In 2024, the UK gambling regulatory framework underwent significant updates aimed at enhancing player protection, including financial risk and affordability checks, stricter advertising regulations, and stake limits for online slots.
+In 2024, the UK gambling regulatory framework underwent significant updates aimed at enhancing player protection and safe gambling practices in the UK, including financial risk and affordability checks, stricter advertising regulations, and stake limits for online slots.
 These measures reflect the UK’s commitment to responsible gambling while maintaining a vibrant industry.

 Malta has a variety of gambling activities that can be licensed.
 Malta’s tax credit system reduces the real tax rate to 5%, making it one of the most tax-attractive jurisdictions for gambling.
 The country is also an EU member.

 As a member of the European Union, Malta offers gambling operators access to the European market with the security of operating under EU laws and regulations.
-The Malta Gaming Authority (MGA) provides different license types depending on the gambling services offered:
+The Malta Gaming Authority (MGA) provides different license types, with varying gambling license costs depending on the type of gambling service offered:

 Curaçao has offered its online gaming license since 1993, making it one of the oldest, most-accessible, cost-effective iGaming jurisdictions in the world.
 Curaçao’s economy heavily relies on its iGaming industry, which was legalized in 1996.
 Since then, the island had almost 30 years to develop an efficient gaming license application procedure.